 DON’T drink and dream.
 Drinking alcohol before bed can shorten the time spent in deeper stages of sleep that leave you well rested.
 Try to finish your favorite adult beverage at least four hours before bedtime.

 DO exercise for 30 minutes every day.
 Play hard, sleep hard.
 Those who work hard physically during the day often snooze better at night.

 DON’T exercise or eat right before bed.
 Leave two hours before bed to digest and relax.
-Use this time to read an actual book or magazine or take a warm shower.
+Use this time to read or take a warm shower.

 Most Soldiers find it tough to follow all of these recommendations.
 Try a couple out and see what works best for you.